Chapter 5139-36 Community Corrections Facility

-(M) Written policy, procedure and practice provide that the facility does not discriminate on the basis of race, religion, national origin, gender, or disability.
+(L) Written policy, procedure and practice provide that the facility does not discriminate on the basis of race, religion, national origin, gender, sexual orientation or disability.

-(N) A CCF shall use an isolation room only in accordance with written CCF policy, which has the prior approval of the department, and if revised resubmitted for approval.
+(M) A CCF shall use an isolation room only in accordance with written CCF policy, which has the prior approval of the Ohio department of youth services, and if revised resubmitted for approval.